CSUN-Graduate-Project/Matlab-/README.md

-# Arduino-Code
+# Matlab
-All coding files that utilize the sensors on the Arduino
+All code used for generating the scaled probabilities/data in binary from the WESAD database and data processing for sensors.